-- I. Complete an approved program of study, including prescribed general education courses.
+- Complete an approved program of study, including prescribed general education courses.
 A course may be counted only once for purposes of meeting graduation requirements. - II.
 Earn a 2.0 cumulative grade point average in all courses attempted at the College. - III.
 Complete at least 25 percent of semester credit hours at Central Alabama. - IV.
 Provide transcripts from all colleges previously attended.
 Transferred or accepted course work for credit toward an undergraduate degree must represent collegiate course work relevant to the award, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the College's programs.
-Guides utilized include those published by the American Council on Education, The American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs. - V. Comply with formal procedures for graduation in accordance with institutional policy at the College.
-(The student must complete an application for graduation the semester prior to completion of requirements.) - VI.
+Guides utilized include those published by the American Council on Education, The American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs. - V. Complete an application for graduation the semester prior to completion of requirements.
+A student may participate in the graduation ceremony ONLY if they have completed all requirements for graduation.
+The graduation ceremony is held once a year in May. - VI.
 Fulfill all financial obligations to the College.